lihuang258/LoRAP/README.md

 ## Acknowledgement
-* The README.md: our README.md references <a href="https://github.com/horseee/LLM-Pruner">LLM-Pruner</a>, thanks to them for providing a readable and beautifully formatted README document.
+* The README.md: our README.md references <a href="https://github.com/horseee/LLM-Pruner">LLM-Pruner</a> and <a href="https://github.com/CASIA-IVA-Lab/FLAP/tree/main">FLAP</a>, thanks to them for providing readable and beautifully formatted README documents.
 * The evaluation of the LLM:  <a href="https://github.com/EleutherAI/lm-evaluation-harness">lm-evaluation-harness</a>.
 * LLaMA: <a href="https://github.com/facebookresearch/llama"> https://github.com/facebookresearch/llama </a>.
 * Vicuna: <a href="https://github.com/lm-sys/FastChat">https://github.com/lm-sys/FastChat </a>.